 The trainee entering higher specialty training in medical virology will have a sound theoretical and practical knowledge of virological practice but will not have had a great deal of unsupervised experience in applying that knowledge.
 Higher specialty training is thus devoted to acquiring self-sufficiency in the specialty during this period.
-The medical virology trainee will be expected to have specific instruction in infection control and prevention, virology, epidemiology and public health/health protection medicine and will need a broad experience of medical virology training as it is practised in any NHS setting; additional training in microbiology including mycology and parasitology should also be available.
+The medical virology trainee will be expected to have specific training in infection control and prevention, virology, epidemiology and public health/health protection medicine and will need a broad experience of medical virology training as it is practised in any NHS setting; additional training in microbiology including mycology and parasitology should also be available.

-The structure and operation of the training programme is the responsibility of an STC, which will ensure that every trainee is provided with an appropriate range of educational experience to complete their training.
+The structure and operation of the training programme is the responsibility of a Specialty Training Committee (STC), which will ensure that every trainee is provided with an appropriate range of educational experience to complete their training.

-The local Training Programme Director (TPD) is responsible for the overall progress of the trainee and will ensure that the trainee satisfactorily covers the entire curriculum by the end of the programme.
+The local Training Programme Director (TPD) is responsible for the overall progress of the trainee and supported by educational supervisors, will ensure that the trainee satisfactorily covers the entire curriculum by the end of the programme.
 It must be ensured that there is an adequate number of appropriately trained, qualified and experienced staff in place to deliver an effective training programme and that all areas of the curriculum must be delivered by staff with the relevant specialist expertise and knowledge.
+Progression through the stages of learning will depend on both formative (i.e. DOPS, CBDs and ECEs) and summative assessments (e.g. FRCPath Part1) and regular appraisals with the Educational Supervisors.